 Spacious and spa-licious

-As soon as one walked in, it was clear that these were some of the most spacious villas one could find in Seminyak.
+As soon as one walks in, it is clear that these are some of the most spacious villas one can find in Seminyak.

 My pool villa had a surface of 188 square meters.
 The ceiling was high too, which meant there were quite some stairs to climb.
-This could get annoying if you were prone to forgetting something on the upper floor.
+This can get annoying if you are prone to forgetting something on the upper floor.

-At the same time, the open-plan design layout was giving the whole unit a feeling of spacious airiness.
-Immediately it was clear: this place was meant for – breathing.
+At the same time, the open-plan design layout is giving the whole unit a feeling of spacious airiness.
+Immediately it is clear: this place is meant for – breathing.

-Blossoming frangipani, one of those sacred trees of Southeast Asia, was rooting this private garden with local traditions.
+Blossoming frangipani, one of those sacred trees of Southeast Asia, is rooting this private garden with local traditions.

-On the other side, a modern, large pool (8,5 x 3 meters) dominated the open-air area.
-The stone frogs spurting water were giving that spa-sound background that quickly activated one’s relaxation mode.
+On the other side, a modern, large pool (8,5 x 3 meters) dominates the open-air area.
+The stone frogs spurting water are giving that spa-sound background that quickly activates one’s relaxation mode.

-Next to the soft grass, there were two sun loungers.
-If you desired, the concierge service quickly brought a pool floatie to your timber deck, be it a pink flamingo or an orca whale.
+Next to the soft grass, there are two sun loungers.
+If you desire, the concierge service quickly brings a pool floatie to your timber deck, be it a pink flamingo or an orca whale.

 Training in nature

-Completely opened on one side, the living and the dining area naturally relied on the outdoor space.
+Completely opened on one side, the living and the dining area naturally rely on the outdoor space.

-Furniture materials such as wood or rattan, a stump for a tabouret, or tropical imprints on cushions such as fronds or banana leaves, were discretely overflowing this stylish villa with nature.
+Furniture materials such as wood or rattan, a stump for a tabouret, or tropical imprints on cushions such as fronds or banana leaves, are discretely overflowing this stylish villa with nature.

-Natural elements were blending into the black and white geometric design.
-It was consistently present throughout the house, from pillows and blankets to storage boxes and tiles.
+Natural elements are blending into the black-and-white geometric design.
+It is consistently present throughout the house, from pillows and blankets to storage boxes and tiles.

-However, the biggest surprise on the ground floor was the cross-fit corner with a large mirror.
-It had some excellent training equipment you did not normally expect to find in a hotel room!
+However, the biggest surprise on the ground floor is the cross-fit corner with a large mirror.
+It has some excellent training equipment you do not normally expect to find in a hotel room.
 I’m talking dumbbells, kettlebells, TRX, battle rope, pilates balls, yoga mats…

-If you were a newbie to fitness, there was a display with work-out ideas on the wall, with images!
+If you are a newbie to fitness, there is a display with workout ideas on the wall, with images.

-For your convenience, there was a handy shower in the small bathroom on the ground floor.
-A powerful fan was also helping you withstand the exercising in the tropical climate.
+For your convenience, there is a handy shower in the small bathroom on the ground floor.
+A powerful fan is also helping you withstand exercising in the tropical climate.

-If you were a fitness junkie, The Samata in Sanur could be a great Bali accommodation choice too!
+If you are a fitness junkie, The Samata in Sanur can be a great Bali accommodation choice too!
 I’ve never seen such a gym in any hotel!
 Check it out in our selection of top Bali resorts for recharging your batteries!

 Keeping you hydrated and satiated

-In the other corner, one could find a kitchenette/pantry with snacks and refreshments.
-The mini bar was stocked with soft drinks, but also chips, dry fruits, flavored cashews, and chocolates.
+In the other corner, one can find a kitchenette/pantry with snacks and refreshments.
+The mini bar is stocked with soft drinks, but also chips, dry fruits, flavored cashews, and chocolates.

 While most of the hotels would still be serving you bottled water, Origin Seminyak villas opted for an environment-friendly water station.
-You could use it to fill up your glass at your convenience!
+You can use it to fill up your glass at your convenience.

-Green apples gave an additional nature touch to the modern seating area in front of the TV with Netflix content.
+Green apples give an additional nature touch to the modern seating area in front of the TV with Netflix content.

-If you didn’t feel like exploring an array of eating options in the neighborhood, Origin Seminyak was offering simple lunches you could consume in the privacy of your villa.
+If you don’t feel like exploring an array of eating options in the neighborhood, Origin Seminyak offers simple lunches you can consume in the privacy of your villa.

-Wayan & Gede designed the western and Indonesian meals, but the grazing menu was still in the making during my “recently opened resort” visit.
-Therefore, I’ve only tried the decent samosas and the beef burger from the “under construction” lunch menu.
+Wayan & Gede designed the Western and Indonesian meals, but the grazing menu was still in the making during my “recently opened resort” visit.
+Therefore, I only tried the decent samosas and the beef burger from the “under construction” lunch menu.

 A la carte breakfast had more elaborate choices, and options were changing daily.
 They delivered it in tasting portions.
 One could combine the offer of bakery products, tropical fruit, muesli, French omelet, nasi goreng ayam, French toast, and so on.

-While the content was satisfying and focused on healthy organic ingredients, the only problematic part of the concept was that one needed to select the items the night before, as well as choose the exact delivery time.
-For guests who preferred less planning during their laidback Bali holidays, this might’ve represented an unnecessary complication.
-Hopefully, meal planning would get less formalistic when the hotel gets in full swing.
-Putting an alarm clock to enjoy your breakfast while it’s warm, is not the best way of spending the relaxed time that was promised by the rest of the resort concept.
+While the content is satisfying and focuses on healthy organic ingredients, the only problematic part of the concept is that one needs to select the items the night before, as well as choose the exact delivery time.
+For guests who prefer less planning during their laidback Bali holidays, this may represent an unnecessary complication.
+Hopefully, meal planning will get less formalistic when the hotel gets in full swing.
+Putting an alarm clock to enjoy your breakfast while it’s warm, is not the best way of spending the relaxed time that is promised by the rest of the resort concept.

 Upper floor for sleeping and pampering

-The equally spacious ensuite bathroom had a double washstand adorned with a chic black chandelier.
-The bathroom products had the fragrance of amber, honey, and black tea.
+The equally spacious ensuite bathroom has a double washstand adorned with a chic black chandelier.
+The bathroom products have the fragrance of amber, honey, and black tea.

-For an authentic Bali feeling, there was a relaxing swing on the large balcony.
+For an authentic Bali feeling, there is a relaxing swing on the large balcony.

-The metal shutters, as some post-industrial remnants, were accentuating the villa’s black-and-white stripe design.
-They were throwing shade in a similar pattern on the inner side and giving the same contrast from the outside.
+The metal shutters, as some post-industrial remnants, are accentuating the villa’s black-and-white stripe design.
+They are throwing shade in a similar pattern on the inner side and giving the same contrast from the outside.

 Vast activity offer, from surfing to scuba diving

-Origin Seminyak had a wide range of in-house services that catered for active holidays one could design according to one’s own needs.
+Origin Seminyak has a wide range of in-house services that cater for active holidays one can design according to one’s own needs.

-If you wanted to have the same exhilarating vacation time, it is good to know that Origin villas Seminyak offered free use of not only bicycles and skateboards, but also surfboards!
+If you want to have the same exhilarating vacation time, it is good to know that Origin Villas Seminyak offer free use of not only bicycles and skateboards but also surfboards!

-If you desired a private lesson in yoga, aerial yoga, or even scuba diving, all of that was possible!
+If you desire a private lesson in yoga, aerial yoga, or even scuba diving, all of that is possible.

-Origin Seminyak could organize your excursion that could include hiking in Bali hinterlands, snorkeling on some great beaches, rafting in rivers, or sightseeing with a private helicopter!
+Origin Seminyak can organize your excursion that can include hiking in Bali hinterlands, snorkeling on some great beaches, rafting in rivers, or sightseeing with a private helicopter.

-Even when giving suggestions on where to eat or drink, or which Seminyak beach club to visit, I found their staff very knowledgeable and helpful.
+Even when giving suggestions on where to eat or drink, or which Seminyak beach club to visit, I find their staff very knowledgeable and helpful.

-All itineraries could be personalized, so Origin could indeed make your stay in Bali island original, one of a kind!
+All itineraries could be personalized, so Origin can indeed make your stay in Bali island original, one of a kind.

 For the best accommodation deal, check the prices of Origin Seminyak on Booking.com!